iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 This results two files:

 * Public root certificate file "rootca.crt", which contains the public key.
-* Private confidential key file "rootca.key"
+* Private confidential key file "rootca.key".

 Root public key and certificate are not secret, these can and should be shared with everyone who needs them.
 I place these files in git repository for easy sharing.